Danny Ortiz: International career

 His final international was an October 2002 friendly match against Jamaica.

 Death

 During a 2004 match with Municipal against their eternal rivals and his former club CSD Comunicaciones, the 211th clasico between the clubs, Ortiz collided with Mario Rodríguez of the opposing team, suffering a torn pericardium.
 He was taken to the Hospital Centro Médico where Ortiz died two hours later.

 He became the third Municipal player after Jhonny Aldana and goalkeeper Rolando Marroquín to die while active for the club.
-His wife and their two children were left behind.
+He is survived by his wife and 2 children.

+Ortiz became the namesake of the Josué Danny Ortiz Trophy, awarded to the goalkeeper who concedes the least amount of goals during each half of the Liga Nacional de Fútbol de Guatemala season.